ugcd/solarius/index.md

 Institute of Biomedical Research of Hospital de la Santa Creu i Sant Pau, Barcelona, Spain.
 The package provides an interface to [SOLAR](http://www.txbiomed.org/departments/genetics/genetics-detail?r=37):
-*Sequential Oligogenic Linkage Analysis Routines* program, which in turn has been designed and keeps updating in the Department of [Genetics](http://www.txbiomed.org/departments/genetics) of Texas Biomedical Research Institute.
+*Sequential Oligogenic Linkage Analysis Routines* program, which in turn has been designed in the Department of [Genetics](http://www.txbiomed.org/departments/genetics) of Texas Biomedical Research Institute.

 The idea of `solarius` is simple.
 Do calculus in `SOLAR` at back-end.
 Make user interface in `R` at front-end.
 That is.